 Here are some of our partnerships and collaborations:

 Alliance for Justice

-In 2018, 501 Commons collaborated with WIN/WIN Network to bring AFJ to Seattle for a training on the rules that govern nonprofits engagement in advocacy and lobbying.
+501 Commons has collaborated with WIN/WIN Network and ACRS to bring AFJ to Seattle for a training on the rules that govern nonprofits engagement in advocacy and lobbying.

 Four times a year the nonprofit capacity builders in the Puget Sound get together at our office to coordinate services, share ideas about how we could address service gaps, and promote each others' events and services.
 Check out our list of capacity building organizations in Washington State.